cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ## {% fa fa-download %} Direct Download

-If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" http://download.cypress.io/desktop %}.
+If you're not using Node.js or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" http://download.cypress.io/desktop %}.

 The direct download will always grab the latest available version.
 Your platform will be detected automatically.